kavaan/linkedx/README.md

-A sample project similar to LinkedIn with similar images and sections on LinkedIn using reactjs!
+It is a project similar to LinkedIn using reactjs.
+In this project, the images on the LinkedIn site have been used to improve the output.